KRTN-LD: Technical information

+KRTN-LD subchannels

+KRTN-TV subchannels

 KRTN-LD began running in digital in late May 2009, rebroadcasting KTEL-LP analog on KRTN-LD on digital 39 (displayed as 47.1).
-KTEL-LP channel 47 continued broadcasting in analog until September 2014.
-Beginning in late 2011 KTEL programming was shown in HD until mid 2015.
-In April 2017 Telemundo was dropped from the signal.
+KTEL-LP continued broadcasting in analog until September 2014.
+KTEL programming was shown in HD from late 2011 until mid-2015.
+In April 2017, Telemundo was dropped from the signal.

 In October 2014, KRTN-LD upgraded its over-the-air signal from 8.4 kW to the maximum power level for low power TV stations at 15 kW with a new antenna pattern that allows for the station to be viewed in areas surrounding Albuquerque.